Codewith-Vedant/LeakFox/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE[LICENSE} file for details.
+See the [LICENSE](LICENSE) file for details.